devdatta-work/CarND-LaneLines-P1_Submit/writeup_template.md

 * Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

----

 ### Reflection

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+My pipeline consisted of the following steps
+* First, I converted the images to grayscale

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+* Second, I applied Gaussian Blurring
+* Third, I used Canny algorithm to draw the edges
+* Fourth, I created an image only with the trapezoid in question
+* Fifth, I run the Hough lines on this image.
+This algorithm calls the function draw lines which I modified (more on this below)
+* Sixth, I combined the images

+I modified the draw_lines()_ function as follows
+* I find the slope of the line.
+If it is negative, it is the left lane, if positive it is the right lane
+* I start with some dead weight on the averages for the slope and intercept, and keep adding lines to the average
+* I weight every single data point by the square of the length of the segment.
+This gives more weight to the longer segments

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+* The masking of the image to the trapezoid in front is hard-coded.
+It will fail when the car is taking a sharp turn.
+* Also the lanes drawn are straight, while lanes in real world are curved.
+Depending on how we plan to use the lane information, it will be useful to draw lanes differently (maybe using polynomials instead of straight line)
+* Given how we build the average, lines with higher slope will have unfair weight compared to flatter lines.
+A work around would be to use the rho and theta paramterization format instead.

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Included above